Angknpng/SACNet/README.md

 Code repository for our paper entilted "Alignment-Free RGBT Salient Object Detection: Semantics-guided Asymmetric Correlation Network and A Unified Benchmark" accepted at TMM 2024.

 arXiv version: https://arxiv.org/abs/2406.00917.

+## :tada: **News** :tada:  (December, 2024)

+We are excited to announce that our new work **"Alignment-Free RGB-T Salient Object Detection: A Large-scale Dataset and Progressive Correlation Network"** has been accepted to **AAAI 2025**! :link: [GitHub Repository: PCNet](https://github.com/Angknpng/PCNet)

+This is part of our ongoing **Alignment-Free RGB-T Salient Object Detection (SOD)** series.
+Stay tuned for updates regarding code and resources related to this new work. 🚀

 ## Citing our work

 If you think our work is helpful, please cite